 Children are encouraged to understand the significance of prayer and participate in the act of praying.
 There is a prayer tree in the entrance hall to which the children can add prayers at any time.
 There are prayer leaves in each classroom and by the tree itself.
 The prayers are read out during collective worship by children in the collective worship group.

-Class collective worship
+Class led collective worship